 The Jsaux Steam Deck dock isn’t the only USB-C hub that boasts compatibility with Valve’s handheld, but its design and features specifically cater to the portable powerhouse.
 You could go as far as to say the third-party accessory is a clone of the real deal, as its resemblance is uncanny.
 Despite this, the Jsaux dock’s price tag and features make it a winning stand-in – even though wields slightly different specs.

-Just like Valve’s absent accessory, the Jsaux Steam Deck dock transforms the dinky gaming PC into a desktop rig.
+At around half the price of Valve’s official accessory, the Jsaux Steam Deck dock transforms the dinky gaming PC into a desktop rig.
 It also doubles up as a cradle, so you won’t need to create a makeshift seat for the device while it’s hooked up to your gaming monitor, mouse, and keyboard.
 If you own a Nintendo Switch, you’ll already be familiar with this kind of handheld hybrid setup, and this accessory facilitates the same level of versatility.

 Again, there are plenty of USB-C hubs out there that can help you hook up the Steam Deck to a TV or monitor.
 However, alternatives by the likes of Anker, Belkin, and Lenovo are designed with gaming laptops in mind, meaning they technically lack physical ‘docking’ capabilities.
 By emulating Valve’s official accessory, Jsaux has created a strong best Steam Deck dock contender that’s ahead of the curve.

 Here is the Jsaux Steam Deck dock spec list:

 In terms of build quality, the Jsaux Steam Deck dock feels solid and appears well-made.
 Its aluminum construction helps add some weight, while a rubberized pad protects your deck from scratches (looking at you, Nintendo).
 However, you’ll still want to take care, as the accessory’s metal edges could damage your screen if they make contact.